-- This is a 2 credit intensive seminar.
-The first expectation is that we dedicate ourselves to a weekend of focused learning and professional development; engaging with the material and contributing to the dialogue is assumed. - Perform assigned readings, tasks and discussions-on schedule and with due professional care. - Actively attend all 20 hours in the classroom, as part of a focused learning community. - Prepare a self-evaluation and a faculty evaluation
+- This is a 2-credit intensive seminar.
+The first expectation is that we dedicate ourselves to a weekend of focused learning and professional development; engaging with the material and contributing to the dialogue is assumed. - Perform assigned readings, tasks, discussions and final assignment-on schedule, with due professional care. - Actively attend all 20 hours in the classroom, as part of a focused learning community. - Prepare a self-evaluation and a faculty evaluation.